bitcoin-dot-org/developer.bitcoin.org/examples/payment_processing.rst

    request.pki_type = "x509+sha256"  ## Default: none

-:ref:`“pki_type” <term-pp-pki-type>`: (optional) tell the receiving wallet program what :ref:`Public-Key Infrastructure <term-pki>` (:ref:`PKI <term-pki>`) type you’re using to cryptographically sign your :ref:`PaymentRequest <term-paymentrequest>` so that it can’t be modified by a `man-in-the-middle <https://en.wikipedia.org/wiki/Man-in-the-middle_attack>`__ attack.
+:term:`“pki_type” <PP pki type>`: (optional) tell the receiving wallet program what :term:`Public-Key Infrastructure <PKI>` (:term:`PKI <PKI>`) type you’re using to cryptographically sign your :term:`PaymentRequest <PaymentRequest>` so that it can’t be modified by a `man-in-the-middle <https://en.wikipedia.org/wiki/Man-in-the-middle_attack>`__ attack.

-If you don’t want to sign the :ref:`PaymentRequest <term-paymentrequest>`, you can choose a :ref:`“pki_type” <term-pp-pki-type>` of ``none`` (the default).
+If you don’t want to sign the :term:`PaymentRequest <PaymentRequest>`, you can choose a :term:`“pki_type” <PP pki type>` of ``none`` (the default).

-If you do choose the sign the :ref:`PaymentRequest <term-paymentrequest>`, you currently have two options defined by `BIP70 <https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki>`__: ``x509+sha1`` and ``x509+sha256``.
+If you do choose the sign the :term:`PaymentRequest <PaymentRequest>`, you currently have two options defined by `BIP70 <https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki>`__: ``x509+sha1`` and ``x509+sha256``.
 Both options use the `X.509 <https://en.wikipedia.org/wiki/X.509>`__ certificate system, the same system used for HTTP Secure (HTTPS).
 To use either option, you will need a certificate signed by a certificate authority or one of their intermediaries.
 (A self-signed certificate will not work.)

 Each wallet program may choose which certificate authorities to trust, but it’s likely that they’ll trust whatever certificate authorities their operating system trusts.
 If the wallet program doesn’t have a full operating system, as might be the case for small hardware wallets, `BIP70 <https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki>`__ suggests they use the `Mozilla Root Certificate Store <https://www.mozilla.org/en-US/about/governance/policies/security-group/certs/>`__.
-In general, if a certificate works in your web browser when you connect to your webserver, it will work for your :ref:`PaymentRequests <term-paymentrequest>`.
+In general, if a certificate works in your web browser when you connect to your webserver, it will work for your :term:`PaymentRequests <PaymentRequest>`.

 .. highlight:: python